New examples of $2$-nondegenerate real hypersurfaces in $\mathbb{C}^N$ with arbitrary nilpotent symbols: Classification of the infinitesimal automorphism algebras

 (iii) If $f$ is a monomial $ax_1^m$ with $m\geq 5$ and $a\neq 0$, then $\hol(M,0)$ is spanned by the algebra $\mathfrak f$, as in \eqref{falgebra}, and the vector field $U_0^m$, as in Proposition \ref{genalgebra}.

-(iv) If $M$ is locally homogeneous at $0$, and the respective $f$ is not identically $0$ and not a monomial $ax_1^4$, then $f$ is $G$-equivalent, as in \eqref{Ggroup}, to one of the functions I - VI above (with $a\neq 4$), while $M$ is $\phi^{-1}$-biholomorphic to the respective $M_f$, where $\phi$ is a composition of the flows of $U_0,V_0$ and the map \eqref{remove}.
+(iv) If $M$ is locally homogeneous at $0$, and the respective $f$ is not identically $0$ and not a monomial $ax_1^4$, then $f$ is under the group action of \eqref{Ggroup}, equivalent to one of the functions I - VI above (with $a\neq 4$), while $M$ is $\phi^{-1}$-biholomorphic to the respective $M_f$, where $\phi$ is a composition of the flows of $U_0,V_0$ and the map \eqref{remove}.
 The algebra $\hol(M,0)$ is spanned by the algebra $\mathfrak f$, as in \eqref{falgebra}, and the $\phi$-pushforward of the respective vector field $V_f$ (which necessarilly has the form \eqref{extra}).

 (v) If $M$ is not as in (i)-(iv), then $\hol(M,0)=\mathfrak f$.

 In particular, any locally homogeneous at $0$ hypersurface \eqref{main formula} satisfies either (i), (ii), or (iv), and all the respective homogeneous models are biholomorphically inequivalent (including type I hypersurfaces with different $a$).